ChaoChienHung/PiggyNest/README.md

-# 🧾 Bookkeeping — Personal Finance App
+# 🧾 PiggyNest — Personal Finance App

 This project is a personal bookkeeping application designed for both desktop and mobile use.
 Originally created for practice and experimentation, it also serves as a playground for adopting new technologies and improving full-stack development skills.